Chirs5/Monocular-Depth-Estimation-Toolbox/README.md

 - **Jun.
 5, 2022**: Add support for custom dataset training.
 Add a warmup interface for sigloss to help convergence as discussed in Issue [#20](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/20).
 Enhance the DPT support and fix bugs in provided pre-trained models as reported in Issue [#23](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/23).
 - **Apr.
 16, 2022**: Finish most of docs and provide all pre-trained parameters.
 Release codes about BTS, Adabins, DPT, SimIPU, and DepthFormer.
 Support KITTI, NYU-v2, SUN RGB-D(eval), and CityScapes.

-## TODO
-- I will complete the release of BinsFormer models on KITTI dataset (currently limited by the GPU resource).
-- I would like to include self-supervised depth estimation methods, such as MonoDepth2.